AnimosWorkshop/Sor-Vault/Temuþen/Actions and Derived Nouns.md

 * jorimū - to cause to be sick
 * joþū - to hate
 * jratū - to test
+* kacanū - to climb
 * kanū - to know
 * katū - to thank
 	* katu - thanks
-* kacanū - to climb
+* kaxtū - to stop
 * kefrecū - to renew
 * kenþū - to expect
 * ketū - to write